 The ad format you specified in the previous step determines which creative types you can upload.

-Ad Format Creative Types Supported Banner Image, HTML Medium Rectangle Image, HTML Fullscreen Image, VAST Video, HTML Native Image Rewarded Video VAST Video
+Ad Format Creative Types Supported Banner Image, HTML Medium Rectangle Image, HTML Fullscreen Image, VAST Video, HTML Native Image Rewarded Ad VAST Video

 Provide additional information based on the ad format and creative type.